N6RFM/psws-drf-tid-tools/README.md

 | **Autocorr** | drf_to_doppler.py --method autocorr | None | Clean signals|
 | **FFT** | drf_to_doppler.py --method fft | None | Clean signals, fast survey |

-**Anchor-guided cwt-prophet** : Pass 0 auto-runs
-CWT+Prophet runs automatically on open.
-If the auto-trace looks good, press **E** to accept and export.
-If not, click the carrier from left to right and press **X** to export your clicked trace.

-**Key bindings** (tid_spect_click.py): E=accept auto-trace,
-X=export clicked trace, Z=undo, R=reset, Q=done.
-`--event-json event.json` auto-updates the event config on export.

-constrains the FFT search to ±band around the prediction — immune to wrong-feature lock on moderate contamination.
-Tuning: `--track-band`, `--proc-noise`, `--max-step`.
-Not effective on broad/diffuse carriers.

-**tid_doa.py:** `--drop NAME` excludes a station by name (repeatable, case-insensitive).
-Avoids editing the event JSON for robustness testing.

 See `MANUAL_TUTORIAL.md` for the full extraction method comparison and `docs/METHODOLOGY.md` for the mathematical details of each method.